bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

     *Auto-Generated Curve only, when Match Controls to Bones is disabled.* Number of curve points to create.
 Shared with Curve: Spline IK.
 - #### Curve Handle Length
     *Auto-Generated Curve only.* Bezier handle length multiplier on the auto-generated curve.
 Shared with Curve: Spline IK.

-The Custom Name, Inherit Scale, Controls for Handles, Rotatable Handles, and Separate Radius Control parameters are inherited from Curve: With Hooks and behave the same way.

 Parent Switching applies to the IK master, so the IK handle can be made to follow a chosen parent bone (e.g. a ponytail tip following the head).